-Pitt Hopkins Syndrome (PTHS) is caused by changes in the TCF4 gene on chromosome 18.
+Pitt-Hopkins syndrome (PTHS) is caused by changes in the TCF4 gene on chromosome 18.

 Genes are like instruction booklets that tell the cells in our bodies how to make proteins.
 We have two copies of every gene – one from our mother, one from our father.
-Mutations change the DNA code of genes so that they cannot make a proper protein.
+Variations change the DNA code of genes so that they cannot make a proper protein.

 If you have a child with PTHS and are having another baby, you can ask for genetic testing while you are pregnant to see if your new baby has PTHS.
 The lab will check your new baby’s DNA for the same mutation that your child with PTHS has.